Skip to content

 2. Reads from an iterator range.

-The exact mapping and its limitations is described on a dedicated page.
+The exact mapping and its limitations are described on a dedicated page.

 Template parameters